dougblack/dougblack.io/markdown/metaclasses.md

     :::python
     >>> class Foo(object):
-    ...     pass
+    ...     foo = 'bar'
     ...
     >>> Foo
     <class __main__.Foo>
+    >>> Foo.foo
+    'bar'
     >>>
-    >>> type('Bar', (object,), {})
+    >>> type('Bar', (object,), {'foo': 'bar'})
     >>> Bar
     <class __main__.Bar>
+    >>> Bar.foo
+    'bar'

-This means that all the class definitions you've ever written end up calling `type` to construct the class object.
+This means that all the class definitions you've ever written could be rewritten using `type`.
 So, if writing a class lets us customize the creation of an object, is there something that lets us customize the creation of a class?

+Great question.
+It's almost like you read the title of this post.
+You must be smart.

 ## Metaclasses